 Still not convinced activated charcoal may do more harm to your body than good?
 Be sure to stay tuned to new research as it comes out – peer reviewed articles, and sites like eatright.org and Science Daily will have unbiased information not looking to make a buck.

-Unless your child (or partner) is misbehaving around the holidays, I’d save the money and spend it something truly special this holiday season.
-Something other than charcoal.
+Unless your child (or partner) is misbehaving around the holidays, I’d save the money and spend it something truly special this holiday season – something, that is, other than charcoal.
 You’ll be doing your gut, and pocket book, a huge favor.